scanoss/scanoss.py/docs/source/index.rst

      - Fingerprint all hidden files/folders

 -----------------------------------------
-Detect dependecies: dependencies, dp, dep
+Detect dependencies: dependencies, dp, dep
 -----------------------------------------

 Scan source code for dependencies, but do not decorate them.